naavaparta/naavaparta/_notes/Transmisogynoir.md

 - **gyny**: woman (from Ancient Greek)
 - **noir**: black (from French)

-It is a necessary term to draw attention how Black trans women are at the crossroads of multiple axis prejudice: anti-Blackness, transphobia, and misogyny.
+It is a necessary term to draw attention how Black trans women are at the crossroads of multiple axis of prejudice: anti-Blackness, transphobia, and misogyny.